 Visual papers use sketched images to communicate the primary information while text plays a supporting role.
 Visual papers should contribute new knowledge and have educational or research interest for the LxD.2021 community.
 Visual papers may utilise colour, have flexible layouts and overall lengths, and enable new types of communication.

-- The proceedings paper format is B5, portrait mode.
+- The proceedings paper format is as per this template, which is B5, portrait mode.

 - File size is limited to less than 10 MB.

-- Text can be either hand printed, or font based, Calibri, but should be consistent in size and spacing on all pages.
+- Text can be either hand printed, or font based, Calibri (or standard similar font) but should be consistent in size and spacing on all pages.

 - Contributions can be between 10 and 20 pages long.